horizonsimulations/mini-sodoku-linkedin/README.md

 ### License

+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

+**Copyright © 2022-2025 Horizon Simulations Group Limited**

+Horizon Simulations Group Limited is a company registered in England and Wales.
+Companies House Registration Number: 15714268.
+Registered address: 3rd Floor, 86-90 Paul Street, London, United Kingdom, EC2A 4NE.

+#### GPL-3.0 License Terms

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html) for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+#### Contributing

-MIT License — contributions welcome.
-Open an issue or PR if you’d like to help expand the archive or improve the builder UX.
+Contributions are welcome!
+By contributing to this project, you agree that your contributions will be licensed under the same GPL-3.0 license.
+Open an issue or PR if you'd like to help expand the archive or improve the builder UX.